Blending Supervised and Reinforcement Fine-Tuning with Prefix Sampling: Abstract

 \section{Abstract}

-Existing post-training techniques for large language models are broadly categorized into Supervised Fine-Tuning (SFT) and Reinforcement Fine-Tuning (RFT).
-Each paradigm presents a distinct trade-off: SFT excels at mimicking demonstration data but can lead to problematic generalization as a form of behavior cloning.
-Conversely, RFT can significantly enhance a model's performance but is prone to learn unexpected behaviors, and its performance is highly sensitive to the initial policy.
+Existing LLMs-post-training techniques are broadly categorized into supervised fine-tuning (SFT) and reinforcement fine-tuning (RFT).
+Each paradigm presents a distinct trade-off: (1) SFT excels at mimicking demonstration data, but can lead to problematic generalization as a form of behavior cloning.
+(2) Conversely, RFT can significantly enhance a model's performance but is prone to learning unexpected behaviors, and its performance is sensitive to the initial policy.
 In this paper, we propose a unified view of these methods and introduce Prefix-RFT, a hybrid approach that synergizes learning from both demonstration and exploration.
-Using mathematical reasoning problems as a testbed, we empirically demonstrate that \ourmethod is both simple and effective.
-It not only surpasses the performance of standalone SFT and RFT but also outperforms parallel mixed-policy RFT methods.
-A key advantage is its seamless integration into existing open-source frameworks, requiring only minimal modifications to the standard RFT pipeline.
-Our analysis highlights the complementary nature of SFT and RFT, and validates that Prefix-RFT effectively harmonizes these two learning paradigms.
-Furthermore, ablation studies confirm the method's robustness to variations in the quality and quantity of demonstration data.
-We hope this work offers a new perspective on LLM post-training, suggesting that a unified paradigm that judiciously integrates demonstration and exploration could be a promising direction for future research.
+Using mathematical reasoning problems as a test bed, we empirically demonstrate that Prefix-RFT is simple yet effective.
+Not only does it surpass the performance of standalone SFT and RFT, but it also outperforms parallel mixed-policy RFT methods.
+Our analysis highlights the complementary nature of SFT and RFT, validating that Prefix-RFT effectively harmonizes them.
+Further ablation studies confirm the method's robustness to variations in the quality and quantity of demonstration data.